-What happened to James Westwood as he grew older, and how he and others precious to him came to meet their demise, makes people wonder about what forces might have been set loose after that skull cascaded down into the mighty Ohio River – and our own local psychic Jack Kaine had little doubt that Westwood’s woes could be traced back to the energies he felt in that mound.
+What happened to James Westwood as he grew older, and how he and others precious to him came to meet their demise, makes people wonder about what forces might have been set loose after that skull cascaded down into the mighty Ohio River.
+Our own local psychic Jack Kaine had little doubt that Westwood’s woes could be traced back to the energies he felt in that mound.

 There are not many people in McKees Rocks who haven’t heard about The Westwood Murder, and in fact, the entire nation was once focused on the outcome of the intrigue that took place that summer day in 1935.
-However, the infamous end of Westwood’s life in McKees Rocks as a powerful politician came after he and his relatives had also sustained a bizarre string of remarkable tragedies.
 Married to a stunning socialite named Martha Winkler, Westwood certainly felt he was fortunate enough, and maybe it was his apparent good luck in rising through the ranks of McKees Rocks’ legendary political hierarchy that made the rest of what happened even more difficult.